leon-vd/freeboard-table/README.md

 Set this to a value to show instead of the blank value.
 For example setting it to - will show a - in place of any blank values.

 #####Value (requires a JSON array):
-This should point to the JSON object
+This should point to the JSON object, for example: datasources["DrinkData"]
-Example: datasources["DrinkData"]